 If you want to split up any part of this recipe into prep, I’d make the ricotta mixture upto 2 days ahead, and pre mix the eggplant seasoning (dry ingredients) and set it aside in a little baggy or container so make things a little easier during the cooking process.
 In fact, if you dont want to pre measure the seasoning, just shake it on to the eggplant right from the bottle and use your best judgement!

 You can also choose to spray your eggplant with avocado oil or olive oil if you dont have a brush or want to make things easier!

-I use my FAVE jarred arrabbiata (spicy marinara basically) sauce made by Rao’s and it can be found in most grocery stores or on amazon.
+This eggplant parm is semi homemade thanks to my favorite jarred arrabbiata (spicy marinara basically) sauce made by Rao’s and it can be found in most grocery stores or on amazon.
 It is the only sauce I have ever used that requires NO extra tweaking and it has no preservatives- all fresh ingredients!
-Legit, it is good right out of the bottle!
-Also, don’t hate me for not shredding my own block of cheese for this recipe.
-I had this 6 cheese Italian blend by Sargento sitting in the fridge and it was too tempting to not take a short cut, so I did it.
-If I wasn’t being lazy, I would shred some parmesan, asiago, fontina, and mozzarella and it would be SO DREAMY!!
-So as I always say, don’t be lazy like me…shred your cheeses folks…or be lazy..whatever makes you happy ?
+If you don’t love it, use any marinara sauce that you like or feel free to make one from scratch!
+Also, don’t hate me for not shredding my own block of cheese for this recipe, but I’m in a busy season of life and need all the shortcuts I can get.
+6 cheese Italian blend by Sargento has a combination of parmesan, asiago, fontina, and mozzarella and it is SO DREAMY!!
+If you can’t find this you could simply use plain shredded mozarella, shred your own or mix up whatever cheese you like.

-As always, if you share on social media please tag @thechutneylife because I seriously enjoy drooling over all of your pics!!
-Lots of Love & Happy Eating ?
+As always, if you share on social media please tag @thechutneylife because I seriously enjoy drooling over all of your pics and love to see what you’re making from my blog!!
+You can also leave comments on this post with any questions and I will reply!
+Lots of Love & Happy Eating !